flathub-infra/merge-action/README.md

 ```

 The token `MY_TOKEN` must have the capabilities to create a repository
-in the Flathub organisation; edit and push to repositores; add and
+in the Flathub organisation; edit and push to repositories; add and
 modify repository colloborators and set branch protections.

 Commenting on a PR with the `/merge` command will trigger the action.